-Section 63.0 Confidentiality
+Section 64.0 Confidentiality

-63.1 Disclosure of any health care information relating to individuals shall be subject to the provisions of all relevant statutory and federal requirements governing confidentiality of health care information including but not limited to the provisions of reference 38.
+64.1 Disclosure of any health care information relating to individuals shall be subject to the provisions of all relevant statutory and federal requirements governing confidentiality of health care information including but not limited to the provisions of Reference 38.

-Section 64.0 Variance Procedure
+Section 65.0 Variance Procedure

-- 64.1 The licensing agency may grant a variance upon request of the applicant from the provisions of any rules and regulations herein, if it finds in specific cases, that a literal enforcement of such provision will result in unnecessary hardship to the applicant and that such a variance will not be contrary to the public interest. - A request for a variance shall be filed by an applicant in writing, setting forth in detail the basis upon which the request is made. - 64.2.1 Upon filing of each request for variance with the licensing agency and within a reasonable time thereafter, the licensing agency shall notify the applicant by certified mail of its approval or in the case of a denial, a hearing date, time and place may be scheduled if the facility appeals the denial.
-Such hearing must be held in accordance with the provisions of section 66.0 herein.
+- 65.1 The licensing agency may grant a variance upon request of the applicant from the provisions of these Regulations, if it finds in specific cases, that a literal enforcement of such provision will result in unnecessary hardship to the applicant and that such a variance will not be contrary to the public interest. - A request for a variance shall be filed by an applicant in writing, setting forth in detail the basis upon which the request is made. - 65.2.1 Upon filing of each request for variance with the licensing agency and within a reasonable time thereafter, the licensing agency shall notify the applicant by certified mail of its approval or in the case of a denial, a hearing date, time and place may be scheduled if the facility appeals the denial.
+Such hearing must be held in accordance with the provisions of § 67.0 of these Regulations.

-Section 65.0 Deficiencies & Plans of Correction
+Section 66.0 Deficiencies & Plans of Correction

-- 65.1 The licensing agency shall notify the governing body or other legal authority of a facility of violations of individual standards through a notice of deficiencies which shall be forwarded to the facility within fifteen (15) days of inspection of the facility unless the Director determines that immediate action is necessary to protect the health, welfare, or safety of the public or any member thereof through the issuance of an immediate compliance order in accordance with section 23-1-21 of the General Laws of Rhode Island, as amended. - A facility which received a notice of deficiencies must submit a plan of correction to the licensing agency within fifteen (15) days of the date of the notice of deficiencies. - 65.3 The licensing agency will be required to approve or reject the plan of correction submitted by a facility in accordance with section 65.2 above within fifteen (15) days of receipt of the plan of correction. - 65.4 If the licensing agency rejects the plan of correction, or if the facility does not provide a plan of correction within the fifteen (15) day period stipulated in section 65.2 above, or if a facility whose plan of correction has been approved by the licensing agency fails to execute its plan within a reasonable time, the licensing agency may invoke the sanctions enumerated in section 7.0 herein.
-If the facility is aggrieved by the sanctions of the licensing agency, the facility may appeal the decision and request a hearing in accordance with Chapter 42-35 of the General Laws.
+- 66.1 The licensing agency shall notify the governing body or other legal authority of a facility of violations of individual standards through a notice of deficiencies which shall be forwarded to the facility within fifteen (15) days of inspection of the facility unless the Director determines that immediate action is necessary to protect the health, welfare, or safety of the public or any member thereof through the issuance of an immediate compliance order in accordance with RIGL § 23-1-21. - A facility which received a notice of deficiencies must submit a plan of correction to the licensing agency within fifteen (15) days of the date of the notice of deficiencies. - 66.3 The licensing agency will be required to approve or reject the plan of correction submitted by a facility in accordance with § 66.2 above within fifteen (15) days of receipt of the plan of correction - 66.4 If the licensing agency rejects the plan of correction, or if the facility does not provide a plan of correction within the fifteen (15) day period stipulated in § 66.2 above, or if a facility whose plan of correction has been approved by the licensing agency fails to execute its plan within a reasonable time, the licensing agency may invoke the sanctions enumerated in § 7.0 of these Regulations.
+If the facility is aggrieved by the sanctions of the licensing agency, the facility may appeal the decision and request a hearing in accordance with RIGL Chapter 42-35.

-65.5 The notice of the hearing to be given by the Department of Health shall comply in all respects with the provisions of Chapter 42-35 of the General Laws.
+66.5 The notice of the hearing to be given by the Department of Health shall comply in all respects with the provisions of RIGL Chapter 42-35.
 The hearing shall in all respects comply with the provisions therein.

-Section 66.0 Rules Governing Practices & Procedures
+Section 67.0 Rules Governing Practices & Procedures

-66.1 All hearings and reviews required under the provisions of Chapter 23-17 of the General Laws of Rhode Island, as amended, shall be held in accordance with the provisions of the Rules and Regulations of the Rhode Island Department of Health Regarding Practices and Procedures Before the Department of Health and Access to Public Records of the Department of Health (R42-35-PP) of reference 39.
+67.1 All hearings and reviews required under the provisions of RIGL Chapter 23-17 Rules and Regulations Pertaining to Practices and Procedures Before the Rhode Island Department of Health (R42-35-PP) [Reference 39].

-Section 67.0 Severability
+Section 68.0 Severability

-67.1 If any provision of these regulations or the application thereof to any facility or circumstances shall be held invalid, such invalidity shall not affect the provisions or application of the regulations which can be given effect, and to this end the provisions of the regulations are declared to be severable.
+68.1 If any provision of these Regulations or the application thereof to any facility or circumstances shall be held invalid, such invalidity shall not affect the provisions or application of the regulations which can be given effect, and to this end the provisions of the regulations are declared to be severable.